[img]http://www.catholica.com.au/sunday/images/Y-not_an_640x166.gif[/img]

 Then came assimilation.
 Steal the children from their families; have them grow up in our environment and culture, and the original peoples will be soon forgotten.

-Except they weren't forgotten by that Stolen Generation.
-There is a New Creation happening among us and it is gaining strength year by year - and we have a share in the privileged mission of the 72, as we are sent to heal the sick and cast out demons, preparing for his visit.
+Thanks to the indomitable spirit of our First Nations peoples.
+By their longing to be part of one body and not kept at an alien distance, their need to be seen, their existence acknowledged, their readiness to forgive, their faith in the Spirit who reconciles all things in One, there is a New Creation happening among us and it is gaining strength year by year.
+We have a share in the privileged mission of the 72, as we are sent to heal the sick and cast out demons, preparing for his visit.
 It is Christ who will heal the memories, repair relationships, restore dignity.
 We should not imagine it is for us to fix everything ourselves - as if by ourselves we could fix anything at all!

 So the Lord Creator, our Father, gives us work to do.
 Let's get down to it straight away.
-At the very least we can learn about Naidoc Week and talk about it with family and friends.
-Home page | NAIDOC
+At the very least we can learn about NAIDOC WEEK and talk about it with family and friends.

 And pray that it will grow stronger year by year and bear fruit.
 Fruit like Victoria's Yoorrook Commission that is currently reporting its 100 recommendations.
 May the government not hide them in the never-never of committees.